Conception After an Abortion – Is It Possible?

 Doctors recommend waiting for a minimum of 3 months before trying for a baby again.
 This is to ensure the safety and well-being of both the mother and the baby.

 If you had a surgical abortion or a D&C (Dilation and Curettage) procedure, your gynaecologist will advise you to wait for at least a month to allow the uterus to heal.
-If your abortion was in the second or third trimester, the doctor may recommend waiting longer, so that you’re well-rested.
+If your abortion was in the second or third trimester, the doctor may recommend waiting longer so that you’re well-rested.
 You may also be prescribed folic acid supplements to reduce the chances of neural tube defects in the next pregnancy.
 If there were no medical complications, then pregnancy after an abortion is safe.

 Can an Abortion Cause Infertility?

 Having a miscarriage takes a toll on your physical and emotional well-being.
 If the abortion was legally performed by a skilled surgeon, you should not have any issue conceiving whenever you are ready for pregnancy.
-However, the chances of conceiving a second-time decrease if the termination was done illegally or by untrained doctors, midwives or in unclean conditions.
-There could be complications like infections, scarring or incomplete abortion, resulting in major health risks to the woman.
+However, the chances of conceiving a second-time decrease if the termination was done illegally or by untrained doctors, midwives, or in unclean conditions.
+There could be complications, like infections, scarring or incomplete abortion, resulting in major health risks to the woman.

-Infertility problems are caused in case of:
+Infertility problems are caused in the case of:

-- An incomplete termination where the pregnancy has ended, but remnants of the fetus have not been removed completely.
+- An incomplete termination is where the pregnancy has ended, but remnants of the fetus have not been removed completely.
 Thus, increasing the risk of infections, scarring and complications.

-- In some cases, if the D&C procedure is not done correctly and with care, chances of damage to the uterus while cleaning are high.
+- In some cases, if the D&C procedure is not done correctly and with care, the chances of damage to the uterus while cleaning are high.

 - Pelvic Inflammatory disease (PID) is an infection that can set in post-abortion.
 If not treated on time, it can cause blockage around or inside the fallopian tubes and enhance the risk of ectopic pregnancy.

 - There could be scarring inside the uterus or on the apex of your cervix (opening of the uterus).
 If you miss your periods or have light periods post-procedure, it could be due to scarring.
-Your doctor may test for scarring through hysteroscopy, a procedure whereby a tiny camera is passed through the cervix to the uterus to verify for any such signs.
+Your doctor may test for scarring through hysteroscopy, a procedure whereby a tiny camera is passed through the cervix to the uterus to verify any such signs.
 The doctor may repair the scarred tissue simultaneously.
-Abnormal scarring of the uterus may be caused by scraping of the uterus with curette during the D & C procedure.
-In case of extensive scarring, it may lead to infertility; it is termed as ‘Asherman’s syndrome’.
+Abnormal scarring of the uterus may be caused by scraping of the uterus with a curette during the D & C procedure.
+In case of extensive scarring, it may lead to infertility; it is termed ‘Asherman’s syndrome’.
 In theory, Manual Vacuum Aspiration will eliminate this risk, as there is no involvement of scraping.
 Similarly, Suction Abortion / Suction Curettage will reduce the risk of scarring.